zaufi/smart-prompt/README.md

 **Smart bash prompt** is a pluggable system to show various context information in a command prompt.
-The initial idea was to create an extensible engine to have a dynamically changing command prompt instead of a <strike>boring</strike> static one, capable to display some aux info depending on a particular location and/or condition.
+The initial idea was to create an extensible engine to have a dynamically changing command prompt instead of a <strike>boring</strike> static one, capable of displaying some aux info depending on a particular location and/or condition.

 For example, if you are in git working copy, your command prompt will look like this: